nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 1.md

 - We can then lose our agency & become vulnerable to the talking points of other people.
 So how do we get that back?
   ![[IMG_2506.png|700]]

+## The Sensemaking Loop
+- Sometimes we get stuck in our own thinking & then this loop is short-circuited
+- This is the cycle that is shaping our unique perspective & if we understand what's happening in the loop, we can troubleshoot & we can improve, otherwise we are shooting in the dark.